A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Introduction

 \section{Introduction}

-The smart grid, a large-scale network of intelligent nodes that can communicate, operate, and interact autonomously for reliable and efficient power delivery, is envisioned to be a secure and self-healing power network for the 21st century, incorporating various sources of energy \cite{amin2}.
-In the smart grid, with the two-way communication infrastructure, consumers are increasingly becoming more proactive.
-Demand-side management (DSM) is an essential part of this transition.
-Under the umbrella of DSM, there are both technical and social programs.
-The common aim of these programs is to help improve energy efficiency in both the short term and the long term.
-An overview of DSM in smart grids can be found in \cite{DSM}.
-An early tutorial on the demand-side view of electricity markets can be found in \cite{DSview}.

-One aspect of DSM is demand response, which is defined as the response of consumers' demands to price signals from the utility companies \cite{DR}.
+{ One critical aspect of demand-side management (DSM) in the smart grid is demand response, which is defined as the response of consumers' demands to price signals from the utility companies (see \cite{DR,DSM,DSview} for tutorial discussions).
 Demand response allows companies to manage the consumers' demands, either directly (through direct load control) or indirectly (through pricing mechanisms).
-Demand response comes with great benefits.
-For example, it has been shown that demand response programs improve the electricity market efficiency \cite{DReff}.
-Furthermore, the Federal Utility Regulatory Commission estimates that demand response programs will reduce the peak load by 4-9\% in the United States by 2019 \cite{nextlevel}.
+Demand response comes with great benefits, including -but not limited to- improving the electricity market efficiency \cite{DReff}.
+It also comes with challenges, particularly in its deployment \cite{challengesDR}.
+For an overview of the methodologies and the challenges of load/price forecasting and managing demand response in the smart grid, see \cite{DRprice}.
 A comprehensive survey on the pricing methods and optimization algorithms for demand response programs can be found in \cite{surveyDRM}.
-For an overview of the methodologies and the challenges of load/price forecasting and managing demand response in the smart grid, see \cite{DRprice}.
+An overview of integrated demand response, where consumers participate in multiple energy systems is provided in \cite{reviewAE}.

-With the internationalization of energy markets and the deep penetration of renewable and distributed energy resources, consumers are increasingly having more options in terms of where to buy their energies, and some of them are becoming prosumers.
-This makes investigating load adaptive pricing mechanisms in energy systems important.
-Using the framework of game theory, load adaptive pricing has been introduced decades ago \cite{loadadapt}.
-In this paper, we utilize tools from game theory to design a multi-period demand response management program at which multiple companies (energy sellers) and consumers (energy buyers) interact and reach an equilibrium point at which prices and demands are optimally chosen. { While our mathematical analysis is general and applicable to various smart grid setups, for the purpose of this paper, one can think of ``company" as a utility company serving households, businesses, and industrial consumers.}
+Using the framework of game theory, load adaptive pricing has been introduced decades ago \cite{loadadapt}. {In this paper, we use game theory to design a multi-period-multi-company demand response management program at which companies and their consumers reach a unique equilibrium.
+At the equilibrium point, prices and demands are optimally chosen such that companies maximize their revenues and consumers maximize their utility functions.} { For the purpose of this paper, one can think of ``company" as a utility company serving households, businesses, and industrial consumers.} It is of critical interest to capture competition between companies, and hence we utilize the framework of, and tools from noncooperative game theory.
+We remark that such tools can be useful for the smart grid in various contexts \cite{survey}.